kaido-editor/Kaido/README.md

 # Kaido

 # Kaido Ideas
-Kaido is built the idea of we need packages and configs for each programming languages, so Kaido has concept of implementing this idea .
-Contextes are Kaido implementation of this idea, each Context represent specific programming language or situtaion, it has ide-like features, configs, key-bindings for each programming language .
-You can have same key-binding for various jobs, Kaido understands the context that you are working in and loads needed Contextes for that project, let's say you are writing a simple web front-end, kaido will load up Contextes that you specified for web front-end development, let's say you just wanna switch and work on a python project Kaido will change it's context to be an excellent IDE for Python.
+Kaido is built on top of the the idea that we loved the navigation shortcuts we could use in terminals (e.g. Ctrl + a to go the beginning, Ctrl + e to go the end of line and etc) but most modern editors don't support that.
+Fortunately those shortcuts were available in GNU Emacs.
+So we took GNU Emacs and enabled the CuaMode for it (so that copy/paste/cut would be changed to normal shortcuts used elsewhere) and we added the dynamic config loading to it based on the file extention Kaido opened.
+So the idea is that you can have same key-binding for various jobs, Kaido understands the context that you are working in and loads needed Contextes for that project.

 # Usage
 ```
 git clone https://github.com/kaido-editor/Kaido.git ~/kaido
 cd ~/kaido
-make install
+sudo make install
 ```

 # License